Bradley HR in 9th, Indians overcome bad baserunning, beat KC

-CLEVELAND (AP) — Bobby Bradley homered leading off the ninth inning as the Cleveland Indians overcame some brutal baserunning that led to manager Terry Francona’s ejection for a 2-1 win over the Kansas City Royals on Friday night.
+Bradley homered leading off the ninth inning as Cleveland overcame some brutal baserunning that led a crazy play at third base and Francona getting tossed in a wild 2-1 win over the Kansas City Royals on Friday night.

-Bradley drove a 1-2 pitch from Jake Brentz (2-2) over the wall in right-center for his 10th homer as the Indians got their second straight walk-off win, touching off another wild celebration inside Progressive Field.
+Bradley drove a 1-2 pitch from Jake Brentz (2-2) over the wall in right-center for his 10th homer as the Indians got their second straight walk-off win at home, touching off a celebration in the stands and at home plate.

-On Thursday, Franmil Reyes’ three-run homer in the ninth ended Cleveland’s nine-game losing streak.
+It was quite a moment for Bradley, who has given Cleveland’s lineup some pop since he was brought up from the minors.
+His heroics came a day after Franmil Reyes’ three-run homer in the ninth ended the Indians’ nine-game losing streak.

+“It’s just baseball at the end of the day and sometimes it goes your way and sometimes it doesn’t,” said Bradley, who also homered Thursday.
+“And unfortunately during the nine-game streak, things weren’t going our way, but we never gave up.
+That’s where we’re at now, just staying in that mindset that we’ve got to fight.”

 James Karinchak (6-2) got his second win in two nights, steering around a leadoff double in the ninth.